sb-ncbr/webchemistry/README.md

+# MOLE2

+This branch is targetted at improving MOLE2 outside of the main branch.
+It features an improved mmCIF parser and allows building MOLE2 as a modern .NET application.

+To build MOLE2, use:

+`
+docker build -f Dockerfile.mole2 -t mole2:latest
+`

+To test the MOLE2, run:

+`
+docker run -v ./MoleExample:/data mole2 /data/test.xml
+`

 # Webchemistry

 Webchemistry is a set of tools and efficient data structures developed in C# by David Sehnal at co. at Masaryk University, Brno Czech Republic.